MicrosoftDocs/Viva/Viva/topics/topic-experiences- knowledge-managers.md

 search.appverid:
     - MET150
 localization_priority: Normal
-description: Learn how knowledge managers can build and manage a knowledge base with Viva Topics.
+description: Learn how knowledge managers build and manage a knowledge base with Viva Topics.

 ---

-# Help build and manage a knowledge base with Microsoft Viva Topics
+# How Knowledge Managers build and manage a knowledge base in Viva Topics

 Knowledge managers play a key role in building a knowledge base that Viva Topics then makes available to employees, in the flow of their work.
 In this document we review: